ROCm/hipTensor/docs/conceptual/plan-cache.rst

 .. _Plan Cache:

 =============================
-Plan Cache
+Plan cache
 =============================

 Creating a plan for specific operations can be time-consuming, as it requires invoking performance models to determine the optimal solution.
 Therefore, it is advantageous to store the plan in memory cache for reuse in subsequent executions.
 The hipTensor library includes a software-managed plan cache designed to boost performance by reusing optimized execution plans across repeated tensor operations.
 This section explores its features and demonstrates how to use and customize the cache effectively.

 --------------------------------
-Key Features
+Key features
 --------------------------------

-- Reduced Launch Overhead: Reuses plans to minimize time spent on kernel selection and setup.
+- **Reduced Launch Overhead:** Reuses plans to minimize time spent on kernel selection and setup.
-- Autotuning (Incremental Autotuning): Automatically benchmarks multiple kernel candidates to select the best-performing one.
+- **Autotuning (Incremental Autotuning):** Automatically benchmarks multiple kernel candidates to select the best-performing one.
-- Thread-Safe Design: The cache is safe for concurrent use and is shared across all threads operating under a single `hiptensorHandle_t  <../api-reference/api-reference.html#hiptensorHandle>`_.
+- **Thread-Safe Design:** The cache is safe for concurrent use and is shared across all threads operating under a single `hiptensorHandle_t  <../api-reference/api-reference.html#hiptensorHandle>`_.
-- Persistence Support: The cache state can be saved to disk and reloaded in future runs, avoiding repeated tuning.
+- **Persistence Support:** The cache state can be saved to disk and reloaded in future runs, avoiding repeated tuning.
 At its core, the plan cache maps a specific problem configuration (represented by `hiptensorOperationDescriptor_t <../api-reference/api-reference.html#hiptensorOperationDescriptor>`_) to an optimized execution plan (`hiptensorPlan_t <../api-reference/api-reference.html#hiptensorPlan>`_).

 ------------------------------------
-Default Environment Setting
+Default environment setting
 ------------------------------------

 The plan cache is enabled by default.
-It can be disabled by setting the HIPTENSOR_DISABLE_PLAN_CACHE environment variable.
+It can be disabled by setting the ``HIPTENSOR_DISABLE_PLAN_CACHE`` environment variable.
-To disable the plan cache, set HIPTENSOR_DISABLE_PLAN_CACHE to ON.
+To disable the plan cache, set ``HIPTENSOR_DISABLE_PLAN_CACHE`` to ``ON``.
 ::

    export HIPTENSOR_DISABLE_PLAN_CACHE = ON

-To enable the plan cache, set HIPTENSOR_DISABLE_PLAN_CACHE to OFF.
+To enable the plan cache, set ``HIPTENSOR_DISABLE_PLAN_CACHE`` to ``OFF``.
 ::

    export HIPTENSOR_DISABLE_PLAN_CACHE = OFF

 ------------------------------------
-Incremental Autotuning
+Incremental autotuning
 ------------------------------------
 Incremental autotuning is a feature that allows hipTensor to intelligently search for the most efficient implementation of a tensor operation without introducing measurable overhead.
-When enabled (``HIPTENSOR_AUTOTUNE_MODE_INCREMENTAL``), repeated executions of the same operation (even with different memory addresses) are tried with multiple backend kernels.
+When ``HIPTENSOR_AUTOTUNE_MODE_INCREMENTAL`` is enabled, repeated executions of the same operation, even with different memory addresses, are tried with multiple backend kernels.
 Each candidate is measured automatically, and the fastest one is stored in the plan cache for subsequent use.
 You can control the number of candidates explored using ``HIPTENSOR_PLAN_PREFERENCE_INCREMENTAL_COUNT``.
 For best results, it's recommended to warm up the GPU before autotuning to reduce performance variability.

 *****************************
-Advantages of Autotuning
+Advantages of autotuning
 *****************************

-- Minimal Overhead: No explicit timing loops or extra synchronization steps.
+- **Minimal Overhead:** No explicit timing loops or extra synchronization steps.
-- Realistic Benchmarking: Candidate timings reflect production cache states, not cold-start measurements.
+- **Realistic Benchmarking:** Candidate timings reflect production cache states, not cold-start measurements.
-- Smart Candidate Ordering: Evaluations follow a performance model that prioritizes likely best options first.
+- **Smart Candidate Ordering:** Evaluations follow a performance model that prioritizes likely best options first.

 ------------------------------------
-Save/Load from Disk
+Save and load from disk
 ------------------------------------

 When paired with cache serialization APIs like `hiptensorHandleWritePlanCacheToFile() <../api-reference/api-reference.html#hiptensorhandlewriteplancachetofile>`_ and `hiptensorHandleReadPlanCacheFromFile() <../api-reference/api-reference.html#hiptensorhandlereadplancachefromfile>`_, plan cache lines can be saved to disk and reloaded later to avoid the repeated benchmarking in future application runs.

 ------------------------------------
-Plan Cache Example
+Plan cache example
 ------------------------------------

-This example demonstrates how to set up the plan cache beyond default settings, including how to resize the cache, configure plan preferences etc. for individual contractions.
+This example demonstrates how to set up the plan cache beyond default settings, including how to resize the cache, configure plan preferences and so on for individual contractions.

 *****************************
-1. Setting the Cache Size
+1. Setting the cache size
 *****************************
 The default maximum cache line number is 128 and the number of entries is user-configurable:
 ::